Hope to go someday.

 between Carrizozo and Socorro - Trinity Site, where J. Robert Oppenheimer became Death, the Destroyer of Worlds.
 (Open only once a year on the first Saturday of April.)

-between Datil and Magdalena - the VLA (Very Large Array) Radio Telescope
+between Datil and Magdalena - The VLA (Very Large Array) Radio Telescope.
+NOTE: As of 2022, closed to visitors until further notice.

-south of Nageezi - Chaco Culture National Historic Park
+south of Nageezi - Do not miss the Chaco Culture National Historic Park

 somewhere near Quemado - "Pointy stainless steel poles, spaced 220 feet apart, in a grid one mile by one kilometer?
 What is that??"
 It's Walter De Maria's Lightning Field, and it's transcendent.